Bartosz Talar

-Bartosz Talar (born 23 September 2002) is a Polish professional footballer who plays as a midfielder for I liga club Wisła Kraków.
+Bartosz Talar (born 23 September 2002) is a Polish professional footballer who plays as a midfielder for Ekstraklasa club Wisła Kraków.

 Early life

 Talar was born in 2002 in Poland.
 He is a native of Nowy Sącz, Poland.

 Club career

 In 2019, Talar signed for French side Lyon.

 In 2022, he returned to Poland to join I liga outfit Wisła Kraków.
 In early 2024, he ruptured his ACL during training, ruling him out of play for the rest of the season.
 Before suffering his injury, Talar made three Polish Cup appearances during the 2023–24 campaign, as Wisła would go on to win the competition in May 2024.
 In July 2024, he extended his contract until the end of June 2026.
 His return from injury came on 29 March 2025, starting for Wisła II in a 5–0 win over Unia Tarnów.
-Two weeks later, during a league match against Wiślanie Skawica on 12 April, he sustained an ACL rupture in his right leg which would sideline him for the rest of the season.
+Two weeks later, during a league match against Wiślanie Skawina on 12 April, he sustained an ACL rupture in his right leg which would sideline him for the rest of the season.
+On 3 September 2026, while still recovering, Talar extended his contract with Wisła for another year.